Mary Lynn Ulrey

 Mary Lynn Ulrey is a Florida native, born in Tampa and raised in Dade City.
 Mary Lynn attended the University of Florida, where she graduated with degrees in mathematics and nursing.
 She later earned a master’s degree in psychiatric mental health nursing from the University of South Florida.
 Mary Lynn’s career graduated from nursing to hospital administration, before moving into the non-profit world.
 After serving as COO at Operation PAR for six years, Mary Lynn became CEO of DACCO in 2002, her current position.
 Mary Lynn has not only worked to see DACCO triple its budget, but has overseen expansion and renovation of its facilities and has long partnered with other institutions –like the court system and child welfare system – and organizations to increase and improve services.
 Mary Lynn is also considered an expert in her field and travels regularly to Tallahassee to provide education to our state legislators in the House and Senate.
 In addition to her commendable professional work, Mary Lynn is active in her community.
 She is a Sustainer with The Junior League of Tampa, active in her church, and has sung in the Hyde Park United Methodist Church choir for 25 years.
 Mary Lynn has two sons and is a proud grandmother of three.

 Rosemary Henderson was born and raised in Winona, Mississippi.
 Rosemary graduated from Mississippi State University with a degree in business statistics and worked as a systems engineer in Washington, D.C. before moving to Tampa, where she started and raised her family.
-Rosemary’s upbringing in rural Mississippi and growing up on acattle farm influenced her community involvement later in life.
-Realizing and rejecting the racism that surrounded her earlier life, Rosemary began dedicating her time and service to causes which seek to confront racism, increase diversity and support the underprivileged.
+Rosemary’s upbringing in rural Mississippi and growing up on a cattle farm influenced her community involvement later in life.
+Rosemary has dedicated her time and service to causes which seek to confront racism, increase diversity and support the underprivileged.
 She served on Mayor Friedman’s Bi-Racial Coalition in the 80s, and works with Tampa’s youth through Urban Young Life.
 Rosemary has also volunteered for many area non-profits and boards including Mary Lee’s House, Feeding Tampa Bay, Café con Tampa, and serving in the past as President of the Junior League of Tampa and Chairman of the Board of Metropolitan Ministries.
 Rosemary has two sons and was actively involved in their schools.
 She has always been involved with her church, including being a founding member of Holy Trinity Presbyterian Church.
 Rosemary is also a grandmother, a painter and also recently started her own business, Rosemary’s Southern Cakes.

 T. Terrell Sessums